 it is lost to anyone that wasn’t subscribed at that moment.
 Once a Clojure

-is resolved to a value, that value is
+future/promise or a JS Promise is resolved to a value, that value is

 accessible forever (or until GC, of course).